intuio-io/airbnb-nextjs/README.md

 ## Prerequisites

-Ensure you have Node.js installed with a version higher than 18.
-Also be sure to set up the server either express or laravel
+Ensure you have Node.js version 18+ installed, and also be sure to set up the server either Express or Laravel

 ## Installation Steps